TouK/nussknacker/docs/scenarios_authoring/Intro.md

 * We use bound of order watermark generator, with configurable amount of lateness (see [configuration] for details)

 ### Aggregations, window processing
-A Tumbling-window is an interesting case, because when the aggregate is emitted, it is emitted as a new event.
-Its timestamp is equal to the time of the timer that generated it, not system time of the moment when it happened.
+If a new event triggered by e.g. tumbling time window, its timestamp is equal to the time of the timer that generated it, not system time of the moment when it happened.
 See [Aggregates in Time Windows](AggregatesInTimeWindows#tumbling-window) or more details.

 ## SpEL